-The Organization has evaluated its tax positions and determined it has no uncertain tax positions at September 30, 2016.
+The Organization has evaluated its tax positions and determined it has no uncertain tax positions for the years ended September 30, 2017 and 2016.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.